CameronBodine/PINGMapper/README.md

 3. Automatically detect depth (i.e. [Zheng et al. 2021](https://www.mdpi.com/2072-4292/13/10/1945)) and shadows in side scan channels .

+4. Correct sonar backscatter with Empiracle Gain Normalization.

-4. Export un-rectified sonar tiles with water column present (WCP) AND/OR export un-rectified sonograms with water column removed (WCR) using Humminbird depth estimates OR automated depth detections.
+5. Export un-rectified sonar tiles with water column present (WCP) AND/OR export un-rectified sonograms with water column removed (WCR) using Humminbird depth estimates OR automated depth detections.

-5. Export speed corrected un-rectified sonograms.
+6. Export speed corrected un-rectified sonograms.

-6. Smooth and interpolate GPS track points.
+7. Smooth and interpolate GPS track points.

-7. Export georectified WCP (spatially inaccurate due to presence of water column) AND/OR WCR sonar imagery for use in GIS w/wo shadows removed.
+8. Export georectified WCP (spatially inaccurate due to presence of water column) AND/OR WCR sonar imagery for use in GIS w/wo shadows removed.

-8. Mosaic georectified sonar imagery.
+9. Mosaic georectified sonar imagery.

+10. Automatically segment and classify substrate patches.

 More information on PING-Mapper exports can be found [here](https://cameronbodine.github.io/PINGMapper/docs/gettingstarted/Exports.html).

 ## Workflows in the Pipeline
-1. Automatic substrate classification
-2. GUI front-end, either as standalone software, or QGIS plugin
+1. GUI front-end, either as standalone software, or QGIS plugin
-3. Imagery corrections (radiometric, attenuation, etc.)
-4. So much more...
+2. So much more...

 # Software Documentation
 ## Website